martinthomson/alt-svcb/draft-thomson-httpbis-alt-svcb.md

 frames.
 A client MAY periodically attempt to retry a failed alternative if the information is repeated.

+A server can explicitly request that a client remove any remembered service name by providing an alternative name of "invalid".
+The "invalid" domain name corresponds to a DNS name that will never successfully resolve (see {{Section 6.4 of ?SUDN=RFC6761}}), which guarantees that an attempt to use this name cannot succeed.
+Clients MAY recognize the name "invalid" as special and avoid any attempt to use this to discover an alternative service.

 ## Reusing Alternatives {#reuse}